katstasaph/tsj/README.md

 ## Known bugs:

+- Uploading images via the REST API does not currently work, currently unclear to me how much is on the blurber's end and how much is the WordPress host
 - Background on song table rows does not cover full row on some mobile devices
-- Flash messages persist in their view prior to re-rendering, this looks bad
+- Flash messages persist in their view prior to re-rendering, this looks bad - Turbo cache issue apparently

 ## Other necessities:

 - Make the code less of a mess, a lot of stuff is happening where it shouldn't
-- Test suite
+- Finish test suite